-- allow the location and extent of the major karstic features, which actually require cutoff with a concrete wall, to be precisely identified; - pretreat the ground, and especially the epikarst, to an intensity that bentonite slurry or drill flush will not be lost during the concrete wall construction.
-A typical criterion is 10 Lugeons; - grout, to a verified engineered standard, the rock mass around and under the karstic features and which does not contain erodible material in its fissures.
-A typical criterion is in the range 1-3 Lugeons.
+- precisely identify the location and extent of the major karstic features that are actually required to be cut-off with a concrete wall; - pre-treat the ground, and especially the epikarst, to an intensity that bentonite slurry or drill flush will not be suddenly lost during the concrete wall construction (a typical acceptance criterion is 10 Lugeons); and - grout, to a verified engineered standard, the rock mass that does not contain erodible material in its fissures around and under the karstic features (a typical acceptance criterion is in the range of 1-3 Lugeons).

-By embracing these precepts, it is therefore logical to propose the concept of a "composite cut-off": an expensive concrete wall where actually required for long-term performance certitude, plus a contiguous and enveloping grout curtain to provide acceptable levels of impermeability and durability in those portions of the rock mass with minimal erodible fissure infill material.
+By embracing these precepts, it is therefore logical to propose the concept of a "composite cut-off": an expensive concrete wall, where actually required for long-term performance certitude, plus a contiguous and enveloping grout curtain to provide acceptable levels of impermeability and durability in those portions of the rock mass with minimal erodible fissure infill material.